ericmittelhammer/HPriorityQueue/README.md

 # HPriorityQueue
-A heap-backed priority queue written in Haskell
+Watch me learn Haskell as I implement a priority queue backed by a heap.